cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 #### GMEM->SMEM Write Requirements
 As we mentioned before, the GMEM->SMEM copy transaction writes 4 128-byte transactions over 4 phases.
 Each phase writes 128-bytes (32 bank accesses) and must hit all 32 banks for optimal performance.
 Since the vectorized write of this 128-byte contiguous chunk is conflict-free by default, our swizzle must happen on top of the 128-byte contiguous chunks, which is 8 halfs.
 Everything else is fair game.

-Since we have the flexibility to load 128-byte contiguous chunks, we don't even need to swizzle this transacation.
+Since we have the flexibility to load 128-byte contiguous chunks, we don't even need to swizzle this transaction.
 We just have to make sure if we do swizzle SMEM, we have to keep each 8-half block contiguous in memory.

 #### SMEM->Registers Read Requirements
 Our SMEM->register transaction occurs during our SMEM tiled copy.
 Each thread is still each loading 32-bits x 4 = 128 bits like in our GMEM atom.
 In our GMEM load, all we have to do is load the entire tile, so we can choose to load 128-byte contiguous chunks to avoid bank conflicts.
 We cannot do this for SMEM, as the read pattern depends on the shape of the MMA fragments.